avinshe/12hours_On_SQL/README.md

 I'm a civil engineer who worked on SQL related roles for 5 years.
 Now, I am doing my masters in data science.
 My roommates and friends have not had prior work experience.
 They seem to worship LeetCode.
 They come to me with questions and I explain the approach.
 It got me thinking - I wonder how I would do on these platforms.

-Having 5 years of industry experience in SQL, I knew not to spend too many days on LeetCode.
+Having 5 years of industry experience in SQL, I knew not to spend too many days on LeetCode (because being good at scripts is not the main criteria while looking into data).
+I decided to dedicate just one single day.
+I was an avid gamer in my teenage years spending 24-hour sessions on DotA and online chess so I thought I could focus 12 hours straight on SQL problems.
 On a March 2021 night, I grabbed a big bowl of fruits, water, and some snacks for a 12-hour challenge that I set for myself to complete all SQL problems on LeetCode.
 Immediately, I noticed a problem.
 A total of 152 problems meant that I had approximately 4 minutes for each.
 An unrealistic and silly goal given that it takes a couple of minutes to read and understand a problem.
 So, I changed the goal to “solving as much as I can in 12 hours”.

-Below are some of the questions that I noticed many of my classmates/friends have:
+Below are some of the questions that I noticed many beginners have:

 - Q1.
 As a beginner, where do I start?
   - A basic understanding of discrete mathematics - set theory is a must before you start with SQL.
 Also, theory on RDBMS.